Event ID 4769 explained: Kerberos service tickets and kerberoasting

 The kerberoasting pattern

-- Attacker authenticates with any domain user account (no admin rights needed).
+- Attacker authenticates with any domain user (no admin rights needed).

 - Attacker enumerates SPNs registered to user accounts (not computer accounts), typically via LDAP